 USDA's DoD Fresh Fruit and Vegetable Program

-USDA’s DOD Fresh Fruit and Vegetable Program allows districts that participate in the National School Lunch Program (NSLP) to utilize USDA entitlement to purchase fresh fruits and vegetables through the Fresh Fruits and Vegetables Order Receipt System (Ffavors).
-This program is currently available to schools in Area K and Area G. Contact OGS Food Distribution at: [email protected] to participate.
+USDA’s DoD Fresh Fruit and Vegetable Program allows districts that participate in the National School Lunch Program (NSLP) to utilize USDA entitlement to purchase fresh fruits and vegetables through the Fresh Fruits and Vegetables Order Receipt System (FFAVORS).
+If you have questions about this program please email [email protected].
+If you would like to move available entitlement to this program please email [email protected].

 USDA Distributors & Warehouses